Services and Programs

-At MSU, we understand that veteran students are not the same as traditional students coming out of high school, which is why we have many programs and resources to help you navigate the system and succeed on campus.
+At MSU, we understand that student veterans have different life experiences than our traditional students coming out of high school, which is why we have many programs and resources to help you navigate the system and succeed on campus.
+We will partner with you every day to help create your signature experience here at MSU.

 - Computer stations